FinnishCustoms-SuomenTulli/account-register-information-update/index_en.md

 Data traffic must be protected (encryption and counterpart identification) using x.509 (version 3) certificates.

-Connections must be established using a server certificate showing the Business ID or VAT code of the data supplier or the party authorised by the data supplier.
+Connections must be established using a server certificate showing the Business ID or VAT number of the data supplier or the party authorised by the data supplier.
 The party authorised by the data supplier refers, for example, to a service centre which the data supplier has authorised to compile and/or send the reports on its behalf.
 Such authorisation must be sent to Customs in writing.

 Acceptance of the signature requires that

 either

-a) the server certificate was issued by the Digital And Population Data Services Agency, the certificate is valid and is not included in the certificate revocation list of the Digital And Population Data Services Agency, and the serialNumber attribute of the subject of the certificate consists of the Business ID or VAT identifier of the data supplier or the party authorised by the data supplier
+a) the server certificate was issued by the Digital and Population Data Services Agency, the certificate is valid and is not included in the certificate revocation list of the Digital and Population Data Services Agency, and the serialNumber attribute of the subject of the certificate consists of the Business ID or VAT number of the data supplier or the party authorised by the data supplier

 or

 b) the server certificate is an eIDAS-approved website identification certificate, the certificate is valid and is not included in the certificate revocation list of party providing the certificate, and the organizationIdentifier attribute of the subject of the certificate consists of the Business ID or VAT identifier of the data supplier or the party authorised by the data supplier.

-If the same Business ID or VAT identifier is used in the data traffic certificate and outgoing message signature certificate of the data supplier, the same certificate can be used for both purposes.
+If the same Business ID or VAT number is used in the data traffic certificate and outgoing message signature certificate of the data supplier, the same certificate can be used for both purposes.

 Please note: For the protection of data communications to meet the information security requirements of the National Cyber Security Centre referred to below, the RSA public key of the certificate used must have at least 3072 bits.
 This must be taken into account when ordering a certificate.

 #### Server certificate of the Account Register

-The data supplier will identify the Account Register as the counterpart of the connection on the basis of the server certificate provided that
+The data supplier will identify the counterpart of the connection as the Account Register on the basis of the server certificate provided that
-a) the server certificate of the party maintaining the Account Register (Customs) was issued by the Digital And Population Data Services Agency, the certificate is valid and is not included in the certificate revocation list published by the Digital And Population Data Services Agency
+a) the server certificate of the party maintaining the Account Register (Customs) was issued by the Digital and Population Data Services Agency, the certificate is valid and is not included in the certificate revocation list maintained by the Digital and Population Data Services Agency
 b) the serialNumber attribute of the subject of the certificate is “FI02454428” or “0245442-8”.

 ### 3.2 Protecting the connections

 The connections of the Account Register data updating interface must be protected with TLS encryption using version 1.2 or later of the TLS protocol.
 Both ends of the connection are identified with the server certificates described above, using two-way handshaking.
 The connection must be established using the ephemeral Diffie-Hellman (DHE) key exchange protocol where a new unique private encryption key is created for each session.
-The purpose of this procedure is to ensure that encryption has the forward secrecy feature so that possible discovery of the encryption key afterwards would not lead to a disclosure of the encrypted information.
+The purpose of this procedure is to ensure that encryption has the forward secrecy feature so that possible discovery of the encryption key would not subsequently lead to a disclosure of the encrypted information.

-The cryptographic algorithms used in TLS encryption must have a cryptographic strength at least equal to the cryptographic strengths the Finnish Transport and Communications Agency has specified for national protection level ST IV.
-The current strength requirements are described in document https://www.kyberturvallisuuskeskus.fi/sites/default/files/media/regulation/ohje-kryptografiset-vahvuusvaatimukset-kansalliset-suojaustasot.pdf (Record No.:190/651/2015).
+The cryptographic algorithms used in TLS encryption must have a cryptographic strength at least equal to the cryptographic strength requirements specified by the Finnish Transport and Communications Agency Traficom for national protection level ST IV.
+The current strength requirements are described (in Finnish) in the document https://www.kyberturvallisuuskeskus.fi/sites/default/files/media/regulation/ohje-kryptografiset-vahvuusvaatimukset-kansalliset-suojaustasot.pdf (Dnro: 190/651/2015).

 ### 3.3 Permitted HTTP-version